Nilakantha Das: Other kavyas and books

 Nilakantha wrote many other books, both for adults and for children, including two Kavyas as adapted versions of Tennyson, namely Dasa Nayak (Enoch Arden) and Pranayini (The Princess).
 Among his scholarly writings Sanskruta O Sanskruti, Odia Bhasa O Sahitya, and Arya Jeeban are well-known.

-He wrote the three major Indian Epics as Children’s Ramayana, Mahabharata and Bhagabata for the children of Odisha in very simple and descriptive language, and several children's books in Odia in the form of stories and poems with rural themes.
+He wrote the three major Indian Epics as Children's Ramayana, Mahabharata and Bhagabata for the children of Odisha in very simple and descriptive language, and several children's books in Odia in the form of stories and poems with rural themes.
 He also wrote a devotional book named Bhakti Gatha in 1918 for the students of the Satyabadi school for their daily prayer.
 It contains, along with his own hymns, the Odia translation of a number of hymns from the Vedas and other scriptures.

 Other facets

 Pandit Nilakantha, from young age, exhibited his powerful, multifaceted personality through his many actions.
 So he was often fondly called "Satyabadi-ra Savyasachi" (the Savyasachi of Satyabadi), where Savyasachi refers to Arjuna, the most powerful middle Pandava of the Mahabharat, who could shoot arrows using either hand with the same skill and accuracy.
-Below are some facts on other aspects of this outstanding, luminary person.
+Below are some facts on other aspects of him.

 Pandit (intellectual)

 Nilakantha's quest for knowledge knew no bound.
 He was extremely well-versed in many subjects, availing himself of large book collections in the libraries from Calcutta University to Delhi Parliament.
 He used to spend most part of his nights in reading books as day times were full of important activities.

 Because of his depth of knowledge in the fields of philosophy, culture, and language, he was invited to present his views in many conferences.
-He addressed the All Asiatic Education Conference held in Banaras, December 1930 and presented a paper titled “The Ideal and Outlook in Education (IN INDIA AND THE EAST)”.
-He also presided over and/or submitted papers in several sessions of the Indian History Congress on the “Cult of Jagannath” and the Odia language between 1949 and 1959.
-The presentations in these sessions and some of his other lectures have been compiled into a book titled “Discovery of Orissa in the speeches and writings of Pandit Nilakantha Das”.
+He addressed the All Asiatic Education Conference held in Banaras, December 1930 and presented a paper titled "The Ideal and Outlook in Education (IN INDIA AND THE EAST)".
+He also presided over and/or submitted papers in several sessions of the Indian History Congress on the "Cult of Jagannath" and the Odia language between 1949 and 1959.
+The presentations in these sessions and some of his other lectures have been compiled into a book titled "Discovery of Orissa in the speeches and writings of Pandit Nilakantha Das".

 Nilakantha was the first Odia linguist and the first Odia Juvenile litterateur.
 He was also the first Oriya Script reformer, and the first pure Odia grammarian.
 In addition, Nilakantha was a Fellow of Delhi University Court for seven years.